randoop/grt-testing/scripts/mutation-evosuite-repro.md

-# Reproduction Instructions for Evosuite Mutation Testing Script
+# Reproduction Instructions for EvoSuite Mutation Testing Script

-This document describes how to run the mutation testing script ([mutation-evosuite.sh]).
+This document describes how to run the EvoSuite mutation testing script ([mutation-evosuite.sh]).

 ## Prerequisites